Sheriff Callie's Wild West: Production

-Lucas Grabeel, the voice of Deputy Peck stated in an interview that "Sheriff Callie always comes in at the last minute and saves the day and teaches everyone a really valuable lesson and that's the other great part of it."
-He also said that "The kids who watch the show will not only hear an original country song every episode, but they'll also learn a very simple but very valuable lesson."
-Grabeel also said that "I've always loved doing silly voices." and that "This is my first series regular position on any show, so that was definitely a change.
+Lucas Grabeel, the voice of Deputy Peck stated in an interview that "Sheriff Callie always comes in at the last minute and saves the day and teaches everyone a really valuable lesson and that's the other great part of it".
+He also said that "The kids who watch the show will not only hear an original country song every episode, but they'll also learn a very simple but very valuable lesson".
+Grabeel also said that "I've always loved doing silly voices" and that "This is my first series regular position on any show, so that was definitely a change.
 Even though I had done [voice over work] in the past, I was still a little nervous about how it was going to go.
 But the family that surrounds Sheriff Callie's Wild West is such a warm, welcoming group of veterans and very experienced people in the voice over world.
-They welcomed me in and said, 'You're good, just trust yourself.'
+They welcomed me in and said, 'You're good, just trust yourself'.
 They were right.
-It was really great to be a part of it."
+It was really great to be a part of it".

 Music

-The series features a lot of western music and songs inspired from country pop to Appalachian.
-The opening song of the series is performed by Mandy Moore.
+The series features a variety of western music and songs inspired from country pop to Appalachian.
+The opening song of the series is performed by musician Mandy Moore, who also provides the voice of the main character.
 Evelyn said that "Mandy Moore did such a great job for Disney in Tangled and we're thrilled to have her with us.
-She's the perfect voice for Callie – sweet when she needs to be but she can quickly pull out that spunk and attitude when necessary."
+She's the perfect voice for Callie – sweet when she needs to be but she can quickly pull out that spunk and attitude when necessary".